003-Deadline-Dominators/FrontEnd/README.md

   - Enhanced visual feedback

 ## Documentation
-- For detailed documentation, please look into our confluence record(https://student-team-zjyi1h63.atlassian.net/wiki/spaces/0D/overview)
+- For detailed documentation, please look into our confluence record(docs)

 ## System Requirements
 ### Tools and Versions